mugishalinux/bank-licensing-compliance-system/DESIGN.md

 ### Why

-This prevents email delays from slowing down the main API.
+This prevents email delivery delays from slowing down the main API.

+---

+### Trade-off

+Using Kafka adds more infrastructure complexity, but it improves reliability and keeps the main application responsive.

 ---